All Episodes

 Amnesty is forgiveness.

-This is this is payment of a fine.
+This is payment of a fine.

 This is admission of guilt.

-This is working for years, this is learning English, this is uh passing a criminal background check.
+This is passing a criminal background check.

-There's a it's not amnesty.
+It's not amnesty.

-It's not amnesty, okay?
+It's not amnesty.

-Starting to get a little testy here, but Gibson won't stop.
+Starting to get a little testy here.

-He treats he treats McCain like a Republican.
+He treats, he treats McCain like a Republican.

-He says, certainly, if you quibble over the word or you deny the word amnesty, Senator, I don't deny it.
+He says, certainly, if you quibble over the word or you deny the word amnesty, Senator, I deny it.

-I I don't deny it.
+I don't deny it.

 This is fine, penalty, working, passing background checks.

-It's not amnesty, it's earned citizenship.
+It's earned citizenship.

 That's what it is.